 Earlier in 2020, there was a private screening of a portion of the film.
 In a news release, Paul McCartney said: “I am really happy that Peter (Jackson) has delivered into our archives a film that shows the truth about The Beatles recording together.
 The friendship and love between us comes over and reminds me of what a crazily beautiful time we had.”

-Ringo Starr agrees the film more accurately reflects the fun The Beatles had while recording.
+In a March, 2021 interview, Ringo Starr said… “I didn’t feel any joy in the original documentary.
+I was there.
+We were laughing.
+We were having fun.”
+He said the new film more accurately reflects how it was when they were recording.
 Dhani Harrison says he was very impressed with the restoration of the film and the clarity of the images.
 The new movie includes rehearsals of songs that appeared on Abbey Road, which they began recording just shortly after the Let It Be sessions.

-A companion book, also called The Beatles: Get Back is to be released August 31st, 2021.
+A companion book, also called The Beatles: Get Back is to be released October 14th, 2021 (moved to this date in April, 2021).
 The book is 240 pages.
 It includes transcribed conversations of the four Beatles from the film footage, and hundreds of previously unpublished photos by Ethan A. Russell and Linda McCartney.
-The pre-order list price is $60, but it was on the Target site in January, 2021 for $42.
+The pre-order list price is $60, but it was online for $42.
+I ordered it from Amazon in February, 2021.

 Interestingly, there was no 50th Anniversary album remix of Let It Be.
 The anniversary was in May, 2020.
 Instead, the music in the movie was remixed by Giles Martin and Sam Okell.
 There will likely be a Soundtrack album released with the film.